camunda/camunda-docs/docs/reference/bpmn-processes/service-tasks/service-tasks.md

 ## Variable mappings

-By default, all job variables are merged into the workflow instance.
+By default, all job variables are merged into the process instance.
 This behavior can be customized by defining an output mapping at the service task.

 Input mappings can be used to transform the variables into a format that is accepted by the job worker.